ohadcn/ohadcn.github.io/about.md

 ### 2012 - 2015: [Hebrew University of Jerusalem](http://www.huji.ac.il/)
 - Student for Electrical and Computer Engineering specializing in optoelectronics B.Sc (GPA: 87).
 - C/C++ Teaching assistant & course exercises writer (2015).

-## other and open source projects:
-- Web Roulette - Random Web Content Deliverer - an android app for delivering random (and hopefully interesting) content from the web.
-The project was built during [Keep it Simple hackathon](https://www.facebook.com/kishackathon/) and is not maintained any more and some services it depends on got closed or changed. ([download from google play](https://play.google.com/store/apps/details?id=simplers.webroulette) - [Source](https://github.com/ohadcn/WebRoulette))
-- SNBOpen - open Samsung notebook files on PC ([source](https://github.com/ohadcn/snbopen))
-- WhatsApp Auto Voice Play - automatically play whatsapp voice messages on android, made for the blinds who can't get the buttons by themselves. ([source](https://github.com/ohadcn/WhatsAppAutoVoicePlay))

 ### Contact me